Want to earn some extra money but not sure where to start?

 7. Freelance Writing / Ghost Writing

-Freelance writing is in huge demand with some many websites and blogs being created daily.
+Freelance writing is in huge demand with so many websites and blogs being created daily.

 With blogging, in particular, there are so many other jobs involved, often the blogger doesn’t find the time to write or perhaps they prefer other aspects of the jobs such as promoting and being active on related social channels.